Pinus lambertiana: Uses

+Indigenous uses and traditions

-According to David Douglas, who was guided to the (exceptionally thick) tree specimen he was looking for by a Native American, some tribes ate the sweetish seeds.
-These were eaten raw and roasted, and also used to make flour or pulverized into a spread.
-Native Americans also ate the inner bark.
-The sweet sap or pitch was consumed, in small quantities due to its laxative properties, but could also be chewed as gum.
-Its flavor is thought largely to be derived from the pinitol it contains.
+Indigenous peoples used several parts of the tree for food.
+The seeds were eaten raw or roasted, ground into flour, or pulverized into a paste, and the inner bark was also eaten.
+The sweet resin was consumed in small quantities and could also be chewed as gum.
+Its sweetness is largely attributed to the pinitol it contains.

-In the mid-19th century, the trees were used liberally as lumber during the California Gold Rush.
-In modern times they are used in much lower quantities, being spared for high-end products as with Western white pine.

-The odorless wood is also preferred for packing fruit, as well as storing drugs and other goods.
-Its straight grain also makes it a useful organ pipe material.
-The wood was also long used for piano keys; in 1907 or 1908 the Connection piano-action maker Pratt, Read & Co. purchased "950,000 feet of clear sugar pine" for that use in & around Placerville, CA.

-Folklore
+Sugar pine also had medicinal and ceremonial uses.
+Among the Washo, ethnographer Robert H. Lowie recorded the use of a sugar pine preparation after childbirth.
+Among the Sierra Miwok, eating the first sugar pine nuts of the harvest was preceded by pressing and blowing by a shaman, as with other first fruits.
+In the Hupa Brush Dance, traditionally performed to cure a sick child, burning sugar pine pitchwood was waved over the child while a particular song was sung, and sugar pine bark was prepared as medicine.

+Sugar pine also figures in traditional narratives.
 In the Achomawi creation myth, Annikadel, the creator, makes one of the 'First People' by intentionally dropping a sugar pine seed in a place where it can grow.
 One of the descendants in this ancestry is Sugarpine-Cone man, who has a handsome son named Ahsoballache.
 After Ahsoballache marries the daughter of To'kis the Chipmunk-woman, his grandfather insists that the new couple have a child.
 To this end, the grandfather breaks open a scale from a sugar pine cone, and secretly instructs Ahsoballache to immerse the scale's contents in spring water, then hide them inside a covered basket.
 Ahsoballache performs the tasks that night; at the next dawn, he and his wife discover the infant Edechewe near their bed.

-The Washo language has a word for sugar pine, simt'á:gɨm, and also a word for "sugar pine sugar", nanómba.
+In a Wintu narrative recorded by Jeremiah Curtin, a basket of sugar pine seeds is given to the people; although they eat from it, the basket remains full.